mrcavalcanti/mosaicoo/docs/sources/datasources/azuremonitor/_index.md

 #### Dimensions

 Some metrics have additional metadata associated - dimensions.
 Dimensions are represented as key-value pairs assigned to each value of a metric.
-Grafana allows for the display and filtering of metrics based on dimension values.
+Mosaicoo allows for the display and filtering of metrics based on dimension values.

 Multiple operators are supported (as detailed [here](https://docs.microsoft.com/en-us/rest/api/monitor/metrics/list)) - the `equals`, `not equals`, and `starts with` operators.